brandur/sorg/content/articles/cloud-databases.md

 concepts like _reference tables_ to help ensure data locality to improve query performance.
-ACID guarantees are scoped to particular nodes, which is often adequate given that partitioning is designed to that data is colocated.
+ACID guarantees are scoped to particular nodes, which is often adequate given that partitioning is designed so that data is colocated.

 Most notably, CitusDB is open source and runs using the Postgres extension API.
 This reduces the risk of lock in,